psoloway/puppetlabs-tomcat/README.md

 #####`$context_ensure`

-Specifies whether to add or remove Context XML element in configuration file.
-Valid values are 'true', 'false', 'present', and 'absent'.
-Defaults to 'present'.
+*Optional.* Specifies whether to add or remove Context XML element in configuration file.
+Valid options: 'true', 'false', 'present', and 'absent'.
+Default: 'present'.

 #####`$doc_base`

 Specifies the Document Base or Context Root ([docBase] (http://tomcat.apache.org/tomcat-8.0-doc/config/context.html#Common_Attributes)) attribute for a web application.

 #####`$parent_service`

-Specifies the Service XML element this Context should be nested beneath.
-Defaults to 'Catalina'.
+*Optional.* Specifies the Service XML element this Context should be nested beneath.
+Default: 'Catalina'.

 #####`$parent_engine`

 Specifies which Engine element this Context should be nested beneath.
-Needs to be the `name` attribute for the Engine.
 Only valid if `$parent_host` is specified.
+Valid options: a string containing the `name` attribute of the Engine.

 #####`$parent_host`

-Specifies the virtual host ([Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes) XML element) the Context should be nested beneath.
+Specifies the virtual host ([Host XML element](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes)) the Context should be nested beneath.
 Needs to be the `name` attribute for the Host.

 #####`$additional_attributes`

-Specifies any additional attributes to add to the Context.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any additional attributes to add to the Context.
+Valid options: a hash of 'attribute' => 'value' pairs.

 #####`$attributes_to_remove`

-Specifies any attributes to remove from the Context.
-Should be a hash of the format 'attribute' => 'value'.
-This parameter is optional.
+*Optional.* Specifies any attributes to remove from the Context.
+Valid options: a hash of 'attribute' => 'value' pairs.

 ####tomcat::config::server::engine

 #####`$default_host`

-Specifies the default host name for the host that will process requests directed to host names on this server, but which are not configured in this configuration file.
+*Required.* Specifies a host to process any requests directed to hostnames on this server which are not configured in this configuration file.
 Maps to the [defaultHost](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes) XML attribute for the Engine.
-This parameter is required.
+Valid options: a string containing a hostname.

 #####`$catalina_base`